st3nic/coingecko_crypto/README.md

 https://www.coingecko.com/en/api/pricing

-Once signed up and you have generated and API Key you will need to select the coin id you want to track, use the develooper test page to find the ID easily using your API key
+Once signed up and you have generated and API Key you will need to select the coin id you want to track, use the developer test page to find the ID easily using your API key

 https://docs.coingecko.com/reference/coins-list

-Once you have the Coin ID you can add this repo as a custom repo in Hacs, after the repo has been added you install as a custom integration and follow the setup.
+Once you have the Coin ID you can add this repo as a custom repo in Hacs, after the repo has been added you install as a custom integration and follow the setup task.

-You will need 3 things to add a coin to tracl
+You will need 3 things to add a coin to track

 1. API Key
 2. Coin ID